Thinkwise/docs/docs/sf/tasks.md

 #### None

-Represents a dummy task, which can be used to in a process flow or to display a form.
+Represents a dummy task which can be used in a process flow or to display a form.

 ### Task confirmation